hashicorp/nomad/website/source/docs/jobops/updating.html.md

 ## Blue-green and Canaries

-Blue-green deploys have serveral names, Red/Black, A/B, Blue/Green, but the concept is the same.
-The idea is to have two sets of applications with only one of them being live at a given time, except while transistion from one set to another.
+Blue-green deploys have several names, Red/Black, A/B, Blue/Green, but the concept is the same.
+The idea is to have two sets of applications with only one of them being live at a given time, except while transitioning from one set to another.
 What the term "live" means is that the live set of applications are the set receiving traffic.